bilke/Craft-Docs/source/plugins/components/fieldtypes.rst

        }
    }

 Customizing the Database Column Type
 ------------------------------------

-When someone creates a new field using your fieldtype, your fieldtype can define what type of database column gets created within the content table.
-By default, BaseFieldType sets the column to VARCHAR(255), but you can override that with ``defineContentAttribute()``:
+When someone creates a new field using your fieldtype, your fieldtype can choose what type of column it gets within the `content` database table.
+By default, BaseFieldType sets the column to ``VARCHAR(255)``, but you can override that with ``defineContentAttribute()``:

 .. code-block:: php